Sebadarconso/Congruence_closure_DAG/README.md

 If you want to add custom files to the program there are two way of do it based on the type of file:
 - if it's a txt file just drag and drop it in the input_txt folder
 - if you want to process a single formula you can simply open the input.txt file in the input_txt folder and add it to the file
-- if it's a smt2 file, you can still drag and drop it in the input_smt2 folder but it might be necessary to rename it in order to make it the first of the list (1_input.smt2), so that the program does not incurr in function renaming as I mentioned in the report, note that it will still stop after that due to that error
+- if it's a smt2 file, you can still drag and drop it in the input_smt2 folder but it might be necessary to rename it in order to make it the first of the list (1_input.smt2), so that the program does not incurr in function renaming as I mentioned in the report, note that it will still stop after the first due to that error.
+After adding the files all you have to do is press play again on the second cell and the program will print the output like before but with also the output of your formulas.

 ## Troubleshooting
 Other the fact that the first run of the main might be slow and the problem with smt2, there are no particular problems worth of note.